Beating the Casinos: The Harvard & MIT Blackjack Scam

 In its priming, in the early 1990s, the group was said to be making insane amounts of money.
 One claim is that the group pulled in close to $500,000 in one weekend alone.

 As the group grew and developed, members were tasked with recruiting new members, mentoring, and training.
 Those on casino floors also had specific roles in a well-oiled machine designed to beat the casino.
-There was a spotter who would count the cards, a controller who would place minimum bets to keep the game moving, and a big player who would…play it big when signaled to do so.
+There was a spotter who would count the cards, a controller who would place minimum bets to keep the game moving, and a big player who would…play it big when signalled to do so.

 How Did The Harvard Students Get Caught?

-Although not illegal then or even now, casinos obviously frown upon card counting.
+Although not illegal then or even now, casinos frown upon card counting.
 Over the years, members were identified, removed from casinos, and blacklisted.
 However, such was the organization of this scheme; when one player could no longer participate, another was reeled off the production line.

 Screenshot 2024-04-05 113629